310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 on the other hand, the temple guy is surprisingly not that Revolting.

-i will not listen to what he Says ever again, though… by that, i mean his Wishes. it is all his fault that i couldn’t stay as a god, after all.
+i will not listen to what he Says ever again, though… by that, i mean his Wishes. it is all his fault that i could not stay as a god, after all.

-as frustrating as it is, i suppose i could also say it’s *thanks* to him.
+as frustrating as it is, i suppose i could also say it is *thanks* to him.
 {% endbubble %}

 {% bubble Chiaki %}